malvikasharan/2017-07-25-denbi_python_beginners/Unix_Shell/Unix_Shell.md

 * Relative vs. absolute path
 * `~/`

-In this part you will learn how to navigate through the file system, explore the content of folders and create folders.
+In this part you will learn how to navigate through the filesystem, explore the content of folders and create folders.

 At first we need to know where we are.
 If you open a new terminal you